u-boot/u-boot/doc/usage/environment.rst

 ethrotate
     When set to "no" U-Boot does not go through all available network interfaces.
     It just stays at the currently selected interface.
+When unset or set to anything other than "no", U-Boot does go through all available network interfaces.

 netretry
     When set to "no" each network operation will